jeff-1amstudios/carmageddon-1-cheat-code-disassembly/README.md

 In 2014, Watcom debugging symbols for an earlier internal build were discovered on the [Splat Pack](http://carmageddon.wikia.com/wiki/Carmageddon_Splat_Pack) expansion CD release.
 The symbols unfortunately did not match any known released executable, meaning they were interesting but not immediately usable to reverse engineer the game.

+This is what it looked like from the Watcom debugger - the names of all the methods were present but the code location they were pointing to was junk:
 [![watcom-debugger](http://1amstudios.com/img/watcom-debugger.jpg)]

 More details are in [_Carmageddon 1 symbols dumped_](http://1amstudios.com/2014/12/02/carma1-symbols-dumped/)